greatxrider/greatxrider/README.md

   <img src="https://www.jsmastery.pro/assets/general/icons/favicon-32x32.png" width="36" height="36" alt="jsmastery" /></a>
   <img src="https://vectorlogoseek.com/wp-content/uploads/2019/04/freecodecamp-vector-logo.png" width="80" height="36" alt="freecodecamp" /></a>

-- ⚡ Fun fact: I'm a dog lover, guitarist, and have a great sense of humor!
+- ⚡ Fun fact: I’m a dog lover, guitarist, and have a great sense of humor!

 ## Goals

-- Ship AI agent systems that solve real business problems at scale
-- Master applied AI automation and full-stack engineering
+- Master applied AI automation and full‑stack engineering in the next 5 years
-- Contribute to the open-source AI tooling ecosystem
-- Grow into a Tech Lead role in AI engineering
+- Grow into a Tech Lead role in 5–8 years
-- Mentor and support the next generation of AI-native developers
+- Mentor and support the next generation of developers